tee3/boost-build-vcs/vcs.rst

 should contain implementations for each of the functions defined below.

-Currently, there are two supported backends:
+Currently, there are three supported backends:

+- Archives from a URL
 - Git
 - Subversion